bearsunday/bearsunday.github.io/documentation/en/rest.md

 ---
 layout: default
-title: BEAR.Sunday | Hypermedia
+title: BEAR.Sunday | Resource
-category: Getting Started
+category: Resource
-subcategory: REST
 ---

 Hypermedia framework for object as a service